Holiday888/Hand-Object-Research/README.md

  ## Papers

  ### Overview
  In the repo [Very Recent Progress in 3D Hand Tasks](https://github.com/SeanChenxy/Hand3DResearch#hand-object-interaction), papers about hand-object interaction are categorized by their key feature.
-Here we calssify papers by their tasks and put their features behind the title.
+Here we classify papers by the timeline and put their features behind the title.